Munster Senior League (association football): Early years

 The original Munster Football Association was founded in 1901 and it is believed that a Munster League was founded within a few years.
 The 1909–10 season saw six teams representing the Highland Light Infantry, the Royal Welch Fusiliers, the Durham Light Infantry, the Sherwood Foresters, the King's Regiment and Haulbowline all played in the Munster League First Division.
 A Munster Intermediate League featured the reserve teams of all these British Army regiments plus teams representing the Royal Engineers, the Royal Field Artillery and the Royal Army Service Corps.
 In the Munster Cup the Highland Light Infantry lost 1–0 to the Royal Welsh Fusiliers in the final played at Turner's Cross.
-Cahir Park F.C. was founded in 1910 and by 1912–13 they were the Munster Senior League second division champions.
+Cahir Park F.C. was founded in 1910 in County Tipperary and by 1912–13 were the Munster Senior League second division champions.
 However these leagues were effectively disbanded during the First World War and Irish War of Independence era.